Lajimkhan/ASP.net-Project/README.md

 # 🏟️ Football Arena – ASP.NET Web Application

-Welcome to **Football Arena**, a full-featured ASP.NET MVC web application designed to manage football activities such as Fild slot booking, Buy Products, cart management, and admin slot controls.
-This project demonstrates the integration of MVC architecture,API use, database interaction, and user-friendly design to build a real-world sports facility management system.
+Welcome to **Football Arena**, a full-featured ASP.NET MVC web application designed to manage football activities such as Field slot booking, Buy Products, Cart management, and admin slot controls.
+This project demonstrates the integration of MVC architecture, API use, database interaction, and user-friendly design to build a real-world sports facility management system.

 ---